Metropolitan Police: Police area and other forces

+New Scotland Yard is the headquarters of the Metropolitan Police.

 The area policed by the Metropolitan Police Service is known as the Metropolitan Police District (MPD).
-The Met was divided into 32 Borough Operational Command Units that directly aligned with the 32 London boroughs covered.
-This situation has changed since 2017, as the Met has attempted to save money due to cuts in funding.
-The MPD is now divided into 12 Basic Command Units (BCUs) made up of two, three or four boroughs.
-There is criticism of these changes.
-The City of London (which is not a London borough) is a separate police area and is the responsibility of the separate City of London Police.
+Since 2000, the MPD's boundaries have been identical to those of Greater London, covering the 32 London boroughs; the City of London (which is not a London borough) is a separate police area and is the responsibility of the City of London Police.
+Until 2017, the Met was organized into 32 Borough Operational Command Units directly aligned with the 32 boroughs; the MPD is now divided into 12 Basic Command Units (BCUs) made up of two, three or four boroughs.

-New Scotland Yard is the headquarters of the Metropolitan Police.

 The Ministry of Defence Police is responsible for policing of Ministry of Defence property throughout the United Kingdom, including its headquarters in Whitehall and other MoD establishments across the MPD.

-The British Transport Police (BTP) are responsible for policing of the rail network in Great Britain, including London.
-Within London, they are also responsible for the policing of the London Underground, London Trams, the London Cable Car and the Docklands Light Railway.
+The British Transport Police (BTP) is responsible for policing of the rail network in Great Britain, including London.
+Within London, it is also responsible for the policing of the London Underground, London Trams, the London Cable Car and the Docklands Light Railway.

 The English part of the Royal Parks Constabulary, which patrolled a number of Greater London's major parks, was merged with the Metropolitan Police in 2004, and those parks are now policed by the Royal Parks Operational Command Unit.
 There is also a small park police force, the Kew Constabulary, responsible for the Royal Botanic Gardens, whose officers have full police powers within the park.
 A few local authorities maintain their own borough park constabularies, including Wandsworth Parks and Events Police, Kensington and Chelsea Parks Police, Havering Parks Constabulary and the Hampstead Heath Constabulary.
 All of these enjoy powers of arrest without warrant as constables; however, the officers of the last mentioned have full police powers, much like officers of the Metropolitan Police, on the heath, whereas the other parks' police primarily focus on by-law enforcement.

 Metropolitan Police officers have legal jurisdiction throughout all of England and Wales, including areas that have their own special police forces, such as the Ministry of Defence, as do all police officers of territorial police forces.
 Officers also have limited powers in Scotland and Northern Ireland.
 Within the MPD, the Met will take over the investigation of any serious crime from the Ministry of Defence Police and to a lesser degree BTP, if it is deemed appropriate.
 Terrorist incidents and complex murder enquiries will almost always be investigated by the Met, with the assistance of any relevant specialist force, even if they are committed on Ministry of Defence or railway property.
 A minor incursion into the normal jurisdiction of territorial police officers in England and Wales is that Met officers involved in the protection duties of the Royal Family and other VIPs have full police powers in Scotland and Northern Ireland in connection with those duties.